Nov 6 - 7, 2021 2 hours and 15 minutes with no intermission.

-This streamed recording will be available to watch as of 2:00pm EST on Saturday November 6, until 11:59pm EST on Sunday, November 7.
+This streamed recording will be available to watch as of 4:00pm EST on Saturday November 6, until 11:59 pm EST on Sunday, November 7.
+Limited availability.

 Winner of the Tony Award for Best Play, Drama Desk Award and New York Drama Critics Award for Best Play in 2000.